endurantgames/cosmiclegends/src/chargen/generic_abilities.md

     Hero Phase to search for public information -- without using your move for that Hero Phase to make the roll.

+Faithful Pet
+:   *Prerequisite: You can't have another __Pet__ Ability.*
+    You have a pet, that may or may not be more intelligent than other creatures of its type.

+    This animal partner has three Core Power Words -- one chosen from the Totem Class's Totem Nature Power Words List, representing the animal form of your pet -- and two others from the Totem Class's Personal Power Words List.
+You can use each of these Core Power Words for free, once per Hero Phase, whenever your pet is present at a Crisis.

+    Whenever you pick a new Personal Power Word, you can instead choose a new Core Power Word for your pet, from the Totem Class's Personal Power Words list.

+    Your pet's Health and Might are equal to the Volume.
+    Your pet's approaches are all 1, except for one Approach of your choice that is a 4.
+    Choose one Skill possessed by your pet and a Fighting Style.
+You can use that Skill or Fighting Style whenever your pet is present at a Crisis.

+    During any Hero Phase, either your hero can make a move or your pet can make a move -- not both.

+    This is a *Pet* Ability.

 Hero Cave
 :   *Prerequisite: You can't have another __Hero Cave__ Ability.*
     You have a hidden location that is your personal base of operations.